nautobot/helm-charts/kubescape-exceptions.md

 This page is intended to document the exceptions to kubescape testing that have been implemented and the rationale for these exceptions which are captured in kubescape-exceptions.json.

-## Immutable Filesystems
+## Immutable File Systems

 *Name:* ignore-immutable-container-filesystem
 *Reference:* [https://hub.armo.cloud/docs/c-0017](https://hub.armo.cloud/docs/c-0017)

-These containers currently require rw filesystems for scratch space.
+These containers currently require rw file systems for scratch space.

 ## Resource Limits